JonKragh/knockthrough/README.md

  - checkbox to display elements hidden by the "visible" binding
  - shows the binding that hid the element
  - shows a datacontext dump for the element
+- **View Model Dump / Visibility**
+ - select your active view model in the knockthrough toolbar
+ - does a json dump of the view models state
+ - supports multiple view models per page

 [Test it out here](http://htmlpreview.github.io/?https://github.com/JonKragh/knockthrough/blob/master/default.htm)